Fusion/EditENinVI/README.md

 - vim
 - iTerm

+- and, if you wish to use dragrams, graphviz

+BTW, diagram syntax is: '''dragram/LF/ diagram goes here /LF/'''

 Some of these can be replaced by your favorite tool.
 For instance, you could use macvim or terminal.

 To automate the use of this script, I have used Automator to create a service that runs it in a shell.
 I then used the System Preferences to configure a hotkey (in my case <opt><cmd>E) that will invoke the service.